You’d be hard-pressed to find many people who openly admit that they cry.

 Well, that is one of the most difficult things I’ve ever tried to pen.

-The truth is that I still can’t come up with a good reason, but I hope I’ve done this song justice on some level.
+The truth is that I still can’t come up with a good reason, but I hope I’ve done it justice on some level.

 Well, that’s about it for today my friend!
 I hope you’ve enjoyed this discussion on Songs that make you cry and came away with some valuable insight.